abhishekjaisu12/JARVIS-The-Virtual-Assistant/README.md

             try:
                 speak("What should I say?")
                 content = takeCommand()
-                to = "harryyourEmail@gmail.com"
+                to = "rakeshEmail@gmail.com"
                 sendEmail(to, content)
                 speak("Email has been sent!")
             except Exception as e:
                 print(e)
-                speak("Sorry my friend harry bhai.
+                speak("Sorry my friend b.
 I am not able to send this email")
 We are using the try and except block to handle any possible error while sending emails.